-Extension Services for Undergraduate Programs
+Extension Services (ES)

-ES-UP provides customized consultation for increasing women’s participation in undergraduate programs, helping computing departments achieve measurable results in the short term and the long term:
+ES provides customized consultation for increasing women’s participation in undergraduate programs, helping computing departments achieve measurable results in the short term and the long term:

 - The percent of declared majors who were women increased from 13 percent to 18 percent, in just three years.